 I’ve taken many of those trips in the past; Mongol Rally, Camino de Santiago, Rickshaw Run, Cami de Ronda Hike, Annapurna Circuit, Antarctica, Greenland, and so many more.
 I longed for that epic journey again taking me deeper into far off lands than a typical week long vacation.

 If you are one of those people who had a wake up call during the pandemic and are now looking at your Epic bucket list trips and thinking now is the time, here’s a few things to know about timing of bookings, and some overall ideas on where to go based on my past epic travels!

-I talked to my friends at World Expeditions about what they are seeing with bookings in 2021 and 2022.
+I talked to my friends at World Expeditions about what they are seeing with bookings post-COVID.
 World Expeditions specializes in those swoon worthy epic trips all over the world.
 I’ve went on a few trips with them in the past, and have my eye on many of their other expansive itinerary of epic trips all over the world!

 “Epic adventures are not the type of trips travelers are usually planning last minute.
 It is often a long-life dream to achieve these challenging expeditions, and adventurous spirits tend to be more resistant to changes.
 Between people rebooking their postponed travel plans, limited availability in remote destinations, business running with lower capacity, numerous factors make it essential to plan ahead for the next adventure.”